EVerest/EVerest/docs/general/02_quick_start_guide.rst

 - Types definition
 - Module implementation

-Get a more detailed insight into the module config and implementation files on the `EVerest Module Concept page <04_detail_module_concept.html>`_.
+Get a more detailed insight into the module config and implementation files on the :ref:`EVerest Module Concept page <Module Concept>`.

 Here, we want to go on with setting up a module template to use that as a base for our own implementation.